sirarsalih/spacex-dashboard/README.md

-# SpaceX Database
+# SpaceX Dashboard
-SpaceX Database is a convenient website made for searching SpaceX rocket launches and fetching important information related to the launches, including rocket information.
+SpaceX Dashboard is a convenient website made for searching SpaceX rocket launches and fetching important information related to the launches, including rocket information.
 The website calls the open source SpaceX API to fetch and display this information in a user friendly way.

 ## SpaceX API
 The documentation for the open source SpaceX API is found here: